Thailand's army declares martial law, denies coup

 "We will see what the army wants," he said, warning that the undemocratic removal of the country's caretaker government "will never solve the country's crisis and will plunge Thailand deeper into trouble."

-Red Shirts had been massing for days on the outskirts of Bangkok, and Jatuporn said his supporters were being "surrounded."
-More than 100 soldiers deployed near the rally venue with coils of barbed wire to block roads; they appeared to be taking over control of the area from police and rumors spread they would conduct a raid in search for weapons.
+Red Shirts had been massing for days on the outskirts of Bangkok, and Jutaporn said his supporters were being "surrounded."
+More than 100 soldiers deployed near the rally venue with coils of barbed wire to block roads; they appeared to be taking over control of the area from police and took positions on roads leading to the protest site.

 On Monday, Thailand's acting prime minister insisted his government will not resign, resisting pressure from a group of senators who are seeking ways to settle the country's political crisis, and from anti-government protesters who are demanding an appointed prime minister.